Learn something new every day

 More Info... by email

 This person’s main role is usually to serve as administrative support.
-He or she might assist the nursing staff with various non-clinical clerical tasks.
-He or she could also work with patients, families, visitors, and physicians.
+He or she might assist the nursing staff with various non-clinical clerical tasks, for instance, or might help direct and answer questions for patients, families, visitors, and physicians.
 These tasks could include maintaining patient charts and records, ordering supplies, scheduling laboratory and imaging tests, and completing admission and discharge forms.
 Much of this is dependent on the job specifics and the needs of the moment.

-Unit coordinators in healthcare mostly work in hospitals, but other employment opportunities are possible.
-These include physicians’ offices and practices, nursing homes, public health agencies, home health agencies, and government agencies.
+Coordinators in healthcare mostly work in hospitals, but other employment opportunities are also possible.
+These include physicians’ offices and practices, nursing homes, public health agencies, home health agencies, and government clinics and health ministries.
 Working conditions may vary greatly, but the majority of people in this profession work 40 hours per week, with rotating shifts including weekends and nights.

 In the United States, health unit coordinators may seek certification from the National Association of Health Unit Coordinators (NAHUC).
 For every three years of certification, the association requires 36 hours of continuing education.
 Certification allows the unit coordinator to work in any healthcare organization, and is often required for new hires.
 Many other countries have comparable programs.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!